 All new Reception children are admitted annually into school in September.
 Transition arrangements being in July each year with children having the opportunity to spend time in their new classroom with peers and staff.
 Staff will focus transition work on settling children into their new environment and giving children the opportunity to get to know their class group in advance of the start of the academic year.
 Information on this year’s transition arrangements will be provided to parents in June 2020.

 Children will be allocated a key work on entry to school.
 The key worker is responsible for monitoring children’s progress in learning and their social and emotional development.
 The key worker is pivotal also, in establishing good home/ school relationships which is a vital component of your child’s education at Middlestone Moor Primary School.

 Admissions to Secondary schools are managed centrally by Durham County Council.
 A child transfers to Secondary school in September following his/her 11th birthday.

 There are regular meetings between Headteachers and teachers to discuss transition arrangements for our children.
 Children are also given the opportunity to spend time and participate in exciting projects run by our local Secondary schools throughout the year.

 Please see the School Policies section where you will find our SEND Policy which refers to other related policies, also ‘Middlestone Moor Primary School Inclusion Policy’ and ‘Middlestone Moor Primary School Single Equality Scheme – which includes our Disability Equality Scheme and action plan.
-If you would like further information about applying for a place in our school or about your SEND requirements, please don’t hesitate to contact the school and speak to Mrs Wilson our Head Teacher or Mrs Stamp our School Administrator.
+If you would like further information about applying for a place in our school or about your SEND requirements, please don’t hesitate to contact the school and speak to Miss G Richardson, our Head Teacher or Mrs Stamp our School Administrator.